West Yas Academy Abu Dhabi, located on Yas Island, is the first US curriculum school to be operated by Aldar Academies.

 If you are a parent, teacher or student at West Yas Academy, please share your experiences of the school with other potential members of your school community by completing our survey here.

 With Aldar Academies' brand above the door, there was never any doubt that expectations for West Yas Academy would be high.
 The school went through a number of early staff changes at the senior level and it would seem that this has resulted in considerable improvement from ADEK's perspective.
-The growth in student numbers was evidently something of a challenge in its early years, but it seems that with the school about to open its final 12th Grade in 2021, it should be able to grow in a more controlled manner, allowing systems and processes to bed in fully.
+The growth in student numbers was evidently something of a challenge in its early years, but it seems that with the school now open to 12th Grade in 2021, it should be able to grow in a more controlled manner, allowing systems and processes to bed in fully.

 There are no US curriculum schools rated Outstanding in Abu Dhabi, despite the fact that there are considerably more US curriculum schools overall than in Dubai (where GEMS' Dubai American Academy has achieved the Outstanding rating).
 Unlike many US curriculum schools in the emirate, we also feel that WYA is much more likely to offer a genuine American school experience than many other US curriculum schools in Abu Dhabi which are often American in name only.

 With the experience already garnered at Aldar Academies with its Al Muna, Al Yasmina and the Pearl academies all having achieved the highest rating, we have no doubt that West Yas Academy has very similar designs for its future.

 What about the fees?